-He taught us how to realise the universal consciousness beyond the limitations of time and space within our own minds and hearts.
-Dr David Frawley writes more.
+Swami Vivekananda taught us how to realize the universal consciousness beyond the limitations of time and space within our own minds and hearts.

 Modern India rests upon the inspiration that Swami Vivekananda awakened over a hundred years ago.
 His life and teachings became the spirit that infused the country’s independence movement and proclamation of self-rule, not only at a political level but at intellectual and spiritual levels as well.